jborean93/ansibug/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/jborean93/ansibug/blob/main/LICENSE)

 The core component of the Ansible Debug Adapter Protocol used for debugging Ansible playbooks.
+See more documentation for `ansibug` at https://jborean93.github.io/ansibug/.

+Please note this library should be considered a preview.
+New features and behaviour changes should be expected during this preview period.

 # Debug Adapter
 This library combined with a [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) client, like Visual Studio Code, can be used to run and debug Ansible playbook's interactively.